LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

    course notes and will continue to do so when it comes to making improvements in this and future courses.

+..  comment
+    ? no need for repository for this?
 	So feel free to explore and use anything that we provide in our notes.
-It is entirely possible that you will find material and examples in these notes that we're unable to cover during the regular course term.
+	It is entirely
+	possible that you will find material and examples in these notes that we're unable to cover during the regular course term.